jketo/arcusysdevday2015/README.md

 # THE TASK

 * The task is simple RaSa -algorithm (modified from famous Joensuu University professors, Raimo Rask and Jorma Sajaniemi, C complexity calculator).
-* The purpose of the algorithm is to estimate the complexness of Java source code files.
+* The purpose of the algorithm is to estimate the complexness of Java -source code files.
 * The complessness is calculated in a following way:
 ** Calculate each statement ending with ";".
-Each block { }, increments the RaSa sum by bolck depth * number of statements inside that block.
-Thus { ; } is of depth 2 with one statement.
+Each block inside another block { }, increments the RaSa depth multiplier by 1.
+Thus { ; } is of depth 2 with one statement = 2 * 1.
 ** Level 1 is statements outside blocks, like java import -statements.
-** Levels 2...N is statements inside blocks
+** Levels 2...N are statements inside blocks

 # THE WORKING PROGRAM